 Anthracyclines are a potent class of anticancer drugs that have significant restrictions on their use due to problematic systemic toxicities, particularly for the myocardium and bone marrow cells.
 Doxorubicin and daunorubicin are examples of drugs in this class.

 To solve this issue, anthracyclines have been encapsulated in liposomes enabling changes to the properties of the drug vessel and allowing the active component to target specific sites.

 Currently, groups of pharmaceutical molecules are surrounded by a single bilayer (unilamellar) of liposomes via a method of ion trapping.
-As a result of this formulation utilizing liposomes, the drug may exist in the systemic circulation for longer that the free drug.
-However, due to changes in the biodistribution and the passive targeting of the formulation, it results in fewer side effects.
+As a result of this formulation utilizing liposomes, the drug may exist in the systemic circulation for longer than the free drug.
+However, changes in the biodistribution and the passive targeting of the formulation results in fewer side effects.